Saptarishi Tila statue

 The Saptarishi Tila statue, also called the Kambojika statue, is a statue of a woman found in the Saptarishi mound ("Saptarishi Tila") in Mathura.
 The statue is life-size and is now in the Mathura Museum.
 The statue was discovered by Bhagawanlal Indraji, at the same time and place as another important artifact, the Mathura lion capital, dated to the beginning of the 1st century CE.

-The statue wears a sleeved blouse, a full skirt, and a torque and necklace like those of the Gandharan Bodhisattvas.
+The statue wears a sleeved blouse, a full skirt, and a torque and necklace like those of the Kamboj Bodhisattvas.

 Origin

 The statue is an example of the Greco-Buddhist art of Gandhara.
 It is made of the blue schist of Gandhara, and closely follows its style.
 Its excavation in Mathura shows that the Greco-Buddhist art of Gandhara was finding its way in Mathura, thereby potentially influencing local art.
 This statue demonstrates the close ties between the art of Gandhara and the art of Mathura.
 This has implications regarding the time and place of the creation of the first Buddha images.
 The datation of the statue also is significant.
 It is regularly presented as a piece of art of the 1st century CE.